toolbarthomas/totemcss-module-loadcss/README.md

 loadcss.twig will include the loadCSS Javascript Functions from itself.
 You can include the loadCSS Javascript files from another location by defining the **base** parameter.

-Using the *base* parameter is optional since we asum you can use the totem_submodules:: namespace.
+Using the *base* parameter is optional since we asum you can use the totemcss_packages:: namespace.
 The loadCSS javascript file will also be synced to your **dist** When using this module within the Totemcss project structure.